KKR Real Debt

 Most KKR bonds can be classified according to their maturity, which is the date when KKR Real Estate has to pay back the principal to investors.
 Maturities can be short-term, medium-term, or long-term (more than ten years).
 Longer-term bonds usually offer higher interest rates but may entail additional risks.

-At this time, KKR Real's Short and Long Term Debt Total is most likely to increase significantly in the upcoming years.
+At this time, KKR Real's Net Debt is most likely to increase significantly in the upcoming years.

 Understaning KKR Real Use of Financial Leverage